ibm-ecosystem-engineering/envizi-workshop-2024/153-Use-API-to-extract-reports-data-session/readme.md

 Any eligible active Envizi user is able to generate and use an API token when the user has a `API Token Personal Role` assigned.

-Here is the the instructions to [generate the API Access Token](../202-api-access-token)
+Here are the instructions for [generating the API Access Token](../202-api-access-token)

 # 3 Using API